dtellenbach/GSoC2018/README.markdown

 # Google Summer of Code 2018 - Faster Matrix Algebra for ATLAS #

-David A. Tellenbach <<david.tellenbach@me.com>>
 ## Overview ##

 This repository contains a very first draft for an efficient implementation of symmetric matrices using the C++ library Eigen.
-More information about the project and the design of the contained class SymmetricMatrix can be found in the Doxygen documentation.
+More information about the project and the design of the contained class SymmetricMatrix can be found in the project documentation that can be build using ``make doc-proj``.

 ### Structure ###